web-full-stack-developer/uniswap-sniper-bot-public/README.md

 # Uniswap Sniper Bot
 This is Uniswap sniper bot.
 For testing purposes, I created a USDC/WETH pair on the Ropsten Testnet and this bot sniped it.
-We will add more and more features.
+I will add more and more features.
 Bots become faster, more accurate, and safer.

 ![](my_video.mov)